alexfacehead/AutoGPTCommands/README.md

   -Possibly remove json altogether.
 There are better formats - even XML would be less intensive on the LLM than json.
 We shouldn't be using LLMs illustrious processing power for json formatting!
+-Make SearX optional
+-Switch to pinecone or ChromaDB over this crappy array-based short-term memory